bsorrentino/bsorrentino/_posts/2024-07-21-how-to-stream-data-in-java.md

 As said the `request.startAsync()` starts the asynchronous processing, while the process for streaming data is performed using `CompletableFuture.runAsync()` that is asynchronously completed by a task running in the `ForkJoinPool.commonPool()` after it runs the given action.

 As you can see, data streaming is straightforward.
 You must write each chunk of data to the response’s writer and then flush it.
-Once completed entire process, you must terminate both writer (close) and asynchronous context (complete)
+Once completed entire process, you must terminate both writer (`close()`) and asynchronous context (`complete()`)

 ### Client - Web Component.

-The last step is to create a Web Component to consume and show streamed chunk of data.
+The last step is to create a [Web Component] to consume and show streamed chunks of data.

-As we did in the [previous article], we used the [Fetch API] to create the function `streamingResponse()`, which can handle streaming response from the server using a [body reader].
+As we did in the [previous article][part1], we used the [Fetch API] to create the function `streamingResponse()`, which can handle streaming response from the server using a [body reader][readable stream] .
 We use this function in the `connectedCallback()` method, a lifecycle hook in Web Components, that is invoked each time a custom element is appended to the DOM.

 ```javascript